 Initiatives and Actions:

-- Track the progress of the math curriculum to support the extension of higher level math courses offered in the 2020-21 and 2021-22 school years.
+- Continue to track the progress of the math curriculum to support the extension of higher level math courses offered in the 2020-21 and 2021-22 school years.

 - Expand the Eastern Cultural Repository to reflect the perspectives and interests of all students.